dpwgc/easierweb/README.md

 ***

-### Easier usage
+## Easier usage

-#### API handle function has input object and return values
+### API handle function has input object and return values

-#### More concise way to write API handle, don't need to write logic for binding data and writing response data. framework will help you do this
+### Don't need to manually bind request data and write response data. framework will help you do this

 ```go
 package main